-As at December 31, 2023, the DB component of the YP Pension Plan's assets market value totalled \$432.4 million and were invested in a diversified portfolio of Canadian fixed income securities, Canadian and international equity securities, real estate and private market funds.
-Its annual rate of return on assets was 10.2% for 2023, 1.8% below our benchmark portfolio.
+As at December 31, 2024, the DB component of the YP Pension Plan's assets market value totalled \$436.0 million and were invested in a diversified portfolio of Canadian fixed income securities, real estate and private market funds.
+Its annual rate of return on assets was 6.6% for 2024.

 The most recent actuarial valuation of the DB component of the YP Pension Plan for funding purposes was performed as at December 31, 2022.
 The valuation was prepared consistent with the Ontario funding basis, which requires no solvency deficit contribution if the plan is above 85% solvent.
 It also includes a requirement to fund on a going-concern basis a Provision for Adverse Deviation ("PfAD"), which is determined based on plan characteristics.
 There was no resulting solvency contribution, as it was determined that the plan was above the 85% solvency threshold.
-In addition, the annual required contribution to cover the PfAD was determined to be nil as of January 1, 2023.
-As of December 31, 2023, the Company's Pension Plan has a Prior Year Credit Balance ("PYCB") of \$3.0 million.
+In addition, the annual required contribution to cover the PfAD was determined to be nil as of January 1, 2023 and the Company's Pension Plan has a Prior Year Credit Balance ("PYCB") of \$3.0 million.

 On May 12, 2021, the Board approved a voluntary incremental \$4.0 million cash contribution in 2021 bringing cash payments to the Pension Plan's wind-up deficit (the "Pension Plan") to \$6.0 million, as part of a Deficit Reduction Plan to increase the probability that the Pension Plan will be fully funded on a wind-up basis by 2030.
-The Deficit Reduction Plan includes an intention to make cash payments to the wind-up deficit of \$6.0 million every year until 2030.
+The Deficit Reduction Plan included an intention to make cash payments to the wind-up deficit of \$6.0 million every year until 2030.

-Pursuant to the 2022 Arrangement (refer to the section "Share repurchase - 2022 Plan of Arrangement" of this MD&A for additional details), the Company advanced the previously announced voluntary incremental cash contributions to the Pension Plan's wind-up deficit by an amount of \$24.0 million during the year ended December 31, 2022.
-The incremental voluntary cash infusion of \$24.0 million during the year ended December 31, 2022 represented advancing the voluntary \$6.0 million contributions intended in years 2027, 2028, 2029 and 2030 that were part of the previously announced Deficit Reduction Plan.
+Pursuant to the 2022 Arrangement, the Company advanced the previously announced voluntary incremental cash contributions to the Pension Plan's wind-up deficit by an amount of \$24.0 million during the year ended December 31, 2022.
+The incremental voluntary cash infusion of \$24.0 million during the year ended December 31, 2022 represented advancing the voluntary \$6.0 million contributions intended in years 2027, 2028, 2029 and 2030.